Dubie-eth/analos-nft-launcher/SOLANA-PLAYGROUND-DEPLOYMENT.md

 1. Go to: **https://beta.solpg.io/**
 2. Click "**Create New Project**"
 3. Select "**Anchor**" framework
-4. Name: `analos-profile-registry`
+4. Name: `analos-name-service`

 ---

 ## 📝 **STEP 2: Replace `lib.rs` with This Code**

-Click on `programs/analos-profile-registry/src/lib.rs` and replace with:
+Click on `programs/analos-name-service/src/lib.rs` and replace with:

 ```rust
 use anchor_lang::prelude::*;